-- 7. In addressing these challenge, it is important for energy regulators to be mindful of the fact that both the consumer and industry interests need to be protected always, and tariff distortions will dampen the economic growth of a country.
+7. In addressing these challenge, it is important for energy regulators to be mindful of the fact that both the consumer and industry interests need to be protected always, and tariff distortions will dampen the economic growth of a country.
 In addition, the necessary efficiency measures across the whole supply chain and demand side management need to be enforced in order for us to be more effective.
-These matters, I understand, have been deliberated at length during the Third Session "Action Plans To Address Malaysia's Energy Security Challenges" by the distingushed speakers. - 8.
-In Malaysia, our electricity supply industry has undergone significant changes since independence.
+These matters, I understand, have been deliberated at length during the Third Session "Action Plans To Address Malaysia's Energy Security Challenges" by the distingushed speakers.

+8. In Malaysia, our electricity supply industry has undergone significant changes since independence.
 The power sector has evolved from a number of fragmented networks during the 1950s to an integrated system in the 1970.
-This was further enhanced through the introduction of the relevant energy policies and legislation in the 1980s through 1990s. - 9.
-The privatisation of the generation sector of national power utillity and the introduction of independent power producers in 1990s has led to enhanced competition and improvements in reliability and efficiency in the power generation sector.
-Today, the Malaysian electricity supply industry is continuing with its reform initiatives to further enhance transparency and competition, as well as to strengthen the overall industry governance framework based on international best practices. - 10.
-The newly launched Malaysian Energy Information Hub (MEIH) will definitely help provide accurate and reliable data for the purpose of projecting demand and supply of energy in Malaysia, in addition to regular updates on the energy sector.
+This was further enhanced through the introduction of the relevant energy policies and legislation in the 1980s through 1990s.

+9. The privatisation of the generation sector of national power utillity and the introduction of independent power producers in 1990s has led to enhanced competition and improvements in reliability and efficiency in the power generation sector.
+Today, the Malaysian electricity supply industry is continuing with its reform initiatives to further enhance transparency and competition, as well as to strengthen the overall industry governance framework based on international best practices.

+10. The newly launched Malaysian Energy Information Hub (MEIH) will definitely help provide accurate and reliable data for the purpose of projecting demand and supply of energy in Malaysia, in addition to regular updates on the energy sector.

-- 11. In the past decade, tightening of the supply situation in the global energy markets has resulted in high and volatile fuel prices.
+11. In the past decade, tightening of the supply situation in the global energy markets has resulted in high and volatile fuel prices.
 In many countries, such volatility had worsened supply security and price subsidy situation, especially for countries that depend heavily on imported oil, gas and coal as fuels for their base load power generation.
-In response, many such countries have embarked or stepped up programmes to utilise alternative fuels for power generation, such as nuclear and renewables. - 12.
-Nevertheless, while such countries are building up their capacities in alternative energy, they remain vulnerable to severe supply disruption and to economic uncertainties resulting from extreme fuel price volatilities.
-Therefore, there is an urgent need for an effective multi-pronged policy response by all stakeholders in the industry in addressing these issues which are closely tied to energy seucirity of a country. - 13.
-In this regard, the optimum generation fuel mix for a particular country should first be determined, by taking into consideration critical factors such as country geography, power system configuration, financing, environment and public acceptance.
-Policy makers and regulators should review regularly the appropriateness of its generation fuel mix in order to accommodate prevailing global developments that may affect the industry. - 14.
-Other long term measures to enhance energy security include reducing dependence on imported fuel, increasing number of suppliers and reducing overall demand through energy efficiency and conservation measures.
+In response, many such countries have embarked or stepped up programmes to utilise alternative fuels for power generation, such as nuclear and renewables.

+12. Nevertheless, while such countries are building up their capacities in alternative energy, they remain vulnerable to severe supply disruption and to economic uncertainties resulting from extreme fuel price volatilities.
+Therefore, there is an urgent need for an effective multi-pronged policy response by all stakeholders in the industry in addressing these issues which are closely tied to energy seucirity of a country.

+13. In this regard, the optimum generation fuel mix for a particular country should first be determined, by taking into consideration critical factors such as country geography, power system configuration, financing, environment and public acceptance.
+Policy makers and regulators should review regularly the appropriateness of its generation fuel mix in order to accomodate prevailing global developments that may affect the industry.

+14. Other long term measures to enhance energy security include reducing dependence on imported fuel, increasing number of suppliers and reducing overall demand through energy efficiency and conservation measures.
 Ultimately, these measures might involve entering into international agreements for cross-border energy supply.

-Ladies and Gentlemen,

-17. Before I conclude my speech, I would like to once again congratulate the Energy Commission on the success of organising this NATIONAL participants who attended the Conference for your active participation.
-For our international special guests and speakers, I wish you a pleasant stay in
+17. Before I conclude my speech, I would like to once again congratulate the Energy Commission on the success of organising this NATIONAL ENERGY SECURITY CONFERENCE 2012.

+18. I would also like to thank all of you, distinguished guests, speakers and participants who attended the Conference for your active participation.
+For our international special guests and speakers, I wish you a pleasant stay in Malaysia and hope you do find time to visit come location around Kuala Lumpur, after this conference.